YazzBongoy/PDL-145T-MANAGEMENT-SYSTEM-v2/PDL-145T-Management-System/pdl-145t-management-system/README.md

 ### Database

-- **PostgreSQL** (15.x) - Advanced open-source relational database with excellent JSON support, full-text search, and geospatial capabilities
+- **PostgreSQL with PostGIS** (15.x) - Advanced open-source relational database with geospatial capabilities for spatial data management
+- **Neo4j** (5.15-community) - Graph database for complex relationships and analytics, used for territory and site relationship modeling

 ### Development Tools